 The Sidehillgouger says, “In an avalanche area, it is important to travel spaced out – between the guys, I mean.”

 In 1960, I met my future wife, Anni, in Jasper.
-Like me, she had come to Canada from Austria to travel and see the world, with full intentions of returning .
-Anniloved the mountains.
-She was a good skier and climbere a lot of great trips together and had a lot of fun.
-We fell in love and in 1961, we married.
-Our three children, Susi, Fred and Eva were born over the next years.
+Like me, she had come to Canada from Austria to travel and see the world, with full intentions of eventually returning home.
+Anni, too, loved the mountains.
+She was a good skier and climber, and we went on a lot of great trips together and had a lot of fun.
+We fell in love and in 1961, we were married.
+Our three children, Susi, Fred and Eva were born over the next several years.

-I had a family, I became more concerned about the long-term future.
+Once I had a family, I became more concerned about the long-term future.
 My ski shop in Jasper was going reasonably well, but I was impatient and frustrated by what I saw as shortsightedness in the community.
-At that time the only ski lifts in Jasper were on Whistler Mountain very near the town site.
-The slopes were low in altitude the snow coverage very unpredictable.
+At that time the only ski lifts in Jasper were on Whistler Mountain, very near the town site.
+The slopes were low in altitude and that made the snow coverage very unpredictable.
 Sometimes rain ruined the slopes in the middle of winter.
-At the time many of us would go up to the much better slopes at Marmot Basin but since there were no lifts we had to climb to get some runs in.
+At the time, many of us would go up to the much better slopes at Marmot Basin, but since there were no lifts we had to climb to get some runs in.
 There was talk in town of developing the Marmot Basin area, but the progress was very slow.

-In 1963, I gave up waiting, sold my guiding business to Hans Schwarz and my store to someone else and took a job running the ski school at newly opened Big White Ski Area in Kelowna They made some promises that weren’t fulfilled so the next season I moved on and worked Penticton At that point however, I already had my eye on a job with Parks Canada and was waiting for an opening.
+In 1963, I gave up waiting, sold my guiding business to Hans Schwarz and my store to someone else and took a job running the ski school at the newly opened Big White Ski Area in Kelowna, British Columbia.
+They made some promises that weren’t fulfilled so the next season I moved on and worked in Penticton, B.C.
+At that point however, I already had my eye on a job with Parks Canada and was waiting for an opening.

-A few years earlier, while still in Jasper, I had had the opportunity to take part in a warden training course at Cuthead Camp, north of Banff, up the Cascade Valley.
+A few years earlier, while still in Jasper, I had had the opportunity to take part in a warden training course at Cuthead Camp, thirty-five kilometres north of Banff, up the Cascade Valley.
 A guy named Walter Perren ran the course.

-Walter Perren was the rescue specialist at the time.
-His title was assistant chief warden but he was really the first alpine specialist.
-He had worked for arks setting up the initial foundation for mountain rescue and public safety.
-He had a huge job (all the arks) and a tough one.
+Walter Perren was the rescue specialist for Banff National Park at the time.
+His official title was assistant chief warden but he was really the first alpine specialist.
+He had worked for Parks for several years setting up the initial foundation for mountain rescue and public safety.
+He had a huge job (all the mountain parks) and a tough one.
 The wardens at that time were all cowboys, good at patrolling the backcountry on horseback.
 Walter had to try to turn them into mountaineers.

 Walter and I hit it off and he soon realized that with my mountaineering experience, I could help him.
 So, soon after I attended that first course, I started helping Walter instruct some of summertime mountaineering and rescue courses for the wardens.
-I didn’t have time to courses in the winter because of my ski shop.
-In addition, whenever a rescue came up in the Jasper area, Parks would hire me to take part.
-I really enjoyed those experiences and they interest in Parks Canada work.
+I didn’t have time to assist on courses in the winter because of ski coaching and running my ski shop.
+In addition to the courses, whenever a rescue came up in the Jasper area, Parks would hire me to take part.
+I really enjoyed those experiences and they deepened my interest in Parks Canada work.

 PHOTO - A picture after a school.